docker/attest/README.md

 See also [example_sign_test.go](./pkg/attest/example_sign_test.go) for an example of how to sign all attached in-toto statements on an image, e.g. those produced by buildkit.

-## Verifying Images

-An image's attestations can be verified against a policy using the `attest.Verify` function.
-This function takes an image spec for the image to verify, and a set of options for policy resolution.
-By default, the policy is resolved from the [the Docker TUF repository](https://github.com/docker/tuf), but the options can be used to specify a local policy directory, or a policy ID to use.
-See the [Policy Mapping](#policy-mapping) for more details.

-The `attest.Verify` function returns a `VerificationSummary` object, which contains the results of the policy evaluation.

-See [example_verify_test.go](./pkg/attest/example_verify_test.go) for an example of how to verify an image against a policy.

 ## Other examples

 See [example_mirror_test.go](./pkg/mirror/example_mirror_test.go) for an example of mirroring a TUF repository to an OCI registry.